 2) The ending, and not just because the game was over.

-3) The raven who spouts countless degrading and sexist insults at both Rosella and Valanice.
+3) The raven who spouts countless degrading insults at both Rosella and Valanice.
 I used some of them myself.

 I was grateful the series was over after this game.
 Yes, there was a 3D action game that came a few years later utilizing the King’s Quest name, but the series death was already established.